-6.4 Copyright arrangements
+6.3 Copyright arrangements

 The subject of modifications to texts and arrangements for royalty-free copyright licenses, including the right to sub-license, for texts accepted by ITU-T, is a matter to be agreed upon between TSB and the particular organization.
-However, the originating organization retains the copyright and change control for its texts, unless explicitly relinquished.
+However, the originating organization retains the copyright and change control for its texts, unless explicitly relinquished (see also clauses 6.1.2.10, 6.1.6 and 6.2.1).

 7 Generic procedures for incorporating text of ITU-T documents in the documents of other organizations